 were also located.

-Unlike his competitors, Semie continually improved his guitars.
+Unlike his competitors, Semie Moseley continually improved his guitars.
 He designed and built the Vibramute Vibrato unit (which was redesigned and renamed in 1965) and the Rollermatic Bridge.
 The Rollermatic Bridge was a very advanced superior design.
-Each string had a separate
+Each string had

-adjustable tower which contained a string roller at the top.The guitar string was supported by the roller, which greatly reduced string friction and allowed the tension
+a separate adjustable tower which contained a string roller at the top.The guitar string was supported by the roller, which greatly reduced string friction

 settling in Bakersfield, California around 1940.
 During his early teenage years, Semie picked up the guitar, honing his skills playing with local gospel groups.
 Raised in a Pentacostal family, Semie had staunch religious convictions and loved Gospel Music.
 He would later build what he named Gospel Guitars and tour the United States playing in churches of all denominations.
 Semie passionately felt that gospel musicians were doing important work for the Lord, so they should have the finest instruments available, even if they couldn’t afford them.
 Consequently, Semie gave away dozens of Gospel Guitars on his tours.
 Not only was Semie a naturally talented guitarist, he was also a very good singer.
 But Semie's true passion was not performing.
 He was intrigued by the guitar itself and he was destined to become a legendary, innovative leader in guitar design and production.